As you probably already know:

-The amount of calories that you can burn is usually around 300-360 per 30 minutes – making this exercise an excellent fat-burner.
+The amount of calories that you can burn is usually around 300-360 per 30 minutes.
+Thus, making this exercise an excellent fat-burner.

-Mountain climbers, similar to the Burpee, has a vast number of variaton that can be applied to help you increase the intensity and burn some extra calories.
+Mountain climbers, similar to Burpees, has a vast number of variaton that can be applied.
+So that you can increase the intensity and burn some extra calories.

 Some of the different ways of executing the exercise are designed in a way to help you work more on your core strength, muscle coordination, agility, and endurance.